sergio11/covid_tweets_etl_architecture/README.md

-# Covid Tweets ETL Platform (A Spring Cloud Stream project)
+# Covid Tweets ETL Architecture (A Spring Cloud Stream project)

 A microservices ETL architecture for the ingestion and analysis of Tweets about the COVID-19.